-The Economic Value Atlas (EVA) is a new tool developed by the Brookings Metropolitan Policy Program (Brookings Metro) and local partners in Portland, Oregon, and Minneapolis, Minnesota.
+The Economic Equity Value Atlas (EEVA) was developed by the Brookings Metropolitan Policy Program (Brookings Metro) and local partners in Portland, Oregon, and Minneapolis, Minnesota in 2022.
 It uses a web-based data visualization platform to help regions better align their resource allocations with community values, goals, and policies.
-The Mid-America Regional Council is participating in a pilot of the tool as part of a cohort of three metropolitan areas working with Brookings Metro with the purpose of increasing alignment across efforts in the Kansas City region.
+The Mid-America Regional Council participated in a pilot of the tool as part of a cohort of three metropolitan areas working with Brookings Metro with the purpose of increasing alignment across efforts in the Kansas City region.
+An initial phase of the tool was utilized in the 2023 Planning Sustainable Places (PSP) call for projects.
+During 2023, work will be focused on evaluating its use in the 2023 PSP call for projects and determining overall transportation metrics for use with the Connected KC 2050 (CKC 2050) update and incorporation into the 2027 suballocated call for projects.